CalebFenton/simplify/README.md

 ## Generic Android Deobfuscator

-Simplify uses a virtual machine to execute an app and understand what it does.
-Then, it applies optimizations to create code that behaves identically but is easier for a human to understand.
-It is a _generic_ deobfuscator because it doesn't need any special configuration or code for different types of obfuscation.
+Simplify emulates an app to understand what it does.
+Then, it applies various optimizations to create code that behaves identically but is easier for a human to understand.
+It's a _generic_ deobfuscator because it doesn't matter how the obfuscation works.

 ### Before and After